CanadianObits.com - A collection of obituaries from all over Canada

 Richard began working his dream job, a job with a pension plan, at Northern Lights College until being diagnosed with an inoperable stage 4 brain tumor in April of 2009.
 Receiving radiation and chemotherapy, he did not get sick and was relatively pain free until he passed away peacefully surrounded by his family at the Dawson Creek Hospital on October 24, 2009.

-A Funeral Service was held on October 30, 2009 at the Bergeron Funeral Chapel in Dawson Creek, BC.
+A Funeral Service was held on October 30, 2009 at the Bergeron Funeral Chapel in Dawson Creek, B.C.
 Peggy Bergeron Officiated and Betty brought some of Richard’s ball caps to give to anyone in attendance who wished to have one.
-Interment followed and Richard was laid to rest in the Brookside Cemetery, Dawson Creek, BC.
+Interment followed and Richard was laid to rest in the Brookside Cemetery, Dawson Creek, B.C.

 Funeral arrangements were entrusted to Bergeron Funeral Services and Crematorium Ltd.